orsinium-labs/publishing/README.md

 Trigger ifttt events with text from trello card when due date is reached.

 Features:
+1. Read cards from Trello.
+1. Get any fields.
+1. Drop cards after it (if you want)
 1. Convert Markdown to HTML.
+1. Convert Markdown to Telegram compatible HTML.
+1. Multiple rules and Trello accounts support.

 ## Installation